 - abdominal discomfort

-UTIs occur when bacteria make their way into your urinary tract and begin to multiply, which can lead to symptoms.
-Many times, these bacteria are from your gastrointestinal tract and have spread from your anus into your urinary tract.
+When bacteria make their way into your urinary tract and begin to multiply, UTIs occur.
+This can lead to symptoms.
+These bacteria have often come from your gastrointestinal tract and spread from your anus into your urinary tract.

-Women are more likely to develop a UTI than men.
-This is because of the female anatomy.
-The female urethra is shorter and closer to the anus, which means bacteria have a shorter distance to travel in order to establish an infection.
+Women are more likely to develop UTIs than men.
+This is because the female urethra is shorter than the male urethra and closer to the anus.
+Bacteria have a shorter distance to travel in order to establish an infection.

-If left untreated, these UTIs can continue to spread upward into your kidneys.
-A kidney infection can lead to serious complications, including kidney damage or a life-threatening condition called sepsis.
+If left untreated, UTIs can continue to spread upward into your kidneys.
+A kidney infection can lead to serious complications, including kidney damage or a life threatening condition called sepsis.

 In other words, kidney infections are generally the result of a less severe UTI’s progression due to lack of treatment.

-However, although most kidney infections occur due to the spread of another UTI into a kidney, they can sometimes occur in other ways as well.
-Kidney infections can also happen following kidney surgery or due to an infection that spreads from another part of your body besides the urinary tract.
+Kidney infections can also occur following kidney surgery or as a result of an infection that spreads from a part of your body that’s not the urinary tract.

 UTIs, including kidney infections, can be treated with a course of antibiotics.
 The type of antibiotic can depend on the type of bacteria that’s causing your infection as well as how severe your infection is.

-Often, your doctor will start you on an antibiotic that works against a wide variety of UTI-causing bacteria.
-If a urine culture is performed, they may switch your antibiotic to something that’s most effective in treating the specific type of bacteria that’s causing your infection.
+The doctor will often start you on an antibiotic that works against a wide variety of UTI-causing bacteria.
+If a urine culture is performed, the doctor may switch your antibiotic to one that’s most effective at treating the specific bacterium that’s causing your infection.

 People with severe kidney infections may need to be hospitalized.
 In this case, you may receive antibiotics and fluids intravenously.

-You can help prevent getting UTIs by doing the following:
+You can help prevent UTIs by doing the following:

 - Drinking plenty of fluids.
 This helps to keep your urine dilute and also ensures that you urinate frequently, which flushes bacteria out of your urinary tract.

-- Wiping from front to back, which ensures bacteria from your anus aren’t brought forward toward your urethra.
+- Wiping from front to back.
+Wiping from front to back ensures bacteria from your anus are not brought forward toward your urethra.

-- Urinating after sex, which can help to flush out bacteria that may have entered your urinary tract during sex
+- Urinating after sex.
+This can help to flush out bacteria that may have entered your urinary tract during sex.

-A UTI may still occur despite practicing preventative measures.
+A UTI may still occur despite these and other preventive measures.

-If you do have any symptoms of a UTI, it’s very important that you see your doctor.
-Getting a proper medical diagnosis and starting antibiotic treatment can help you to prevent getting a potentially serious kidney infection.
+If you do have any symptoms of a UTI, it’s very important that you see a doctor.
+Getting a proper medical diagnosis and starting antibiotic treatment can help to prevent a potentially serious kidney infection.